 Religion is an important component in many conflict zones and a powerful tool for preventing violence.
 USIP has been a pioneer in religion and peacemaking, seeking new ways to combat violent extremism across all beliefs.

-Learn more about USIP's Religion and Peacemaking center.
+Learn more about USIP's Religion and Peacebuilding center.

 Fostering the development of the rule of law is central to conflict management.
 USIP’s engagement is vital to strengthen the rule of law and provide people access to justice in the newly transitional countries of North Africa and the Middle East.

 Learn more about USIP's Rule of Law center